cui-ke/semantic-tech/graphs/mondial/readme.md

 # The Mondial Database (with some additions)

-The database home is http://www.dbis.informatik.uni-goettingen.de/Mondial/
+The database home is http://www.dbis.informatik.uni-goettingen.de/Mondial/ .
+Consult the [E-R diagram](http://www.dbis.informatik.uni-goettingen.de/Mondial/mondial-ER.pdf) for information about the graph content.

 The RDF graph in Turtle is at http://www.dbis.informatik.uni-goettingen.de/Mondial/Mondial-RDF/mondial.n3

-FlowThrough.ttl contains additional triples to represent more precisely the fact the a river flows through a lake.
+The file _FlowThrough.ttl_ contains additional triples to represent more precisely the fact that a river flows through a lake.
 In the original graph we have triples of the form

     <thisRiver> :flowsThrough <thisLake>